aalexmrt/react-technical-interviews/04-technical-interview/merchants-client/README.md

 You can now navigate back to the root folder and initialize your application into another directory.

-## Dudas

-Preguntar que no estoy seguro sobre este punto pero que sería tan fácil como ententer cual tiene preferencia 'live' o 'coming_soon'

-  - Make sure that you ignore any duplicate merchants that are returned.
-If a merchant has a "live" status, you should also ignore stale data for that merchant.

 ## TO DO

 - [X] Represent a list of merchants provided from the json result of the apiResponse.